© everythingpossible - stock.adobe.com

 CORESMA aims to immediately generate the most needed clinical and epidemiological data needed for defining targeted public health measures at national and global level, early enough to become effective during this outbreak.
 Furthermore, the consortium intends to develop and establish tools and methodologies to improve the global public health preparedness for outbreaks emerging in the future.

-CORESMA started in April 2020 and will run until March 2023.
-The consortium is coordinated by Gérard Krause, Head of the Department of Epidemiology at the Helmholtz Centre for Infection Research (HZI), Germany.
+CORESMA started in April 2020 and will run until December 2023.
+The consortium is now coordinated by Berit Lange, Head of the Department of Epidemiology at the Helmholtz Centre for Infection Research (HZI), Germany.
 Members are European researchers from the Netherlands, Switzerland and Germany, as well as partners from China, Ivory Coast and Nepal.

 Four technical work packages (WP) address four main objectives: